Must do’s/next steps (after you've paid your enrollment deposit)

 Binghamton uses an emergency alert system called B-Alert that is capable of sending users text, voice and email messages.

+Students are automatically enrolled in this system upon enrolling.
 You are encouraged to add your parents to your B-Alert account.
 You may add up to three email addresses and three cell phone numbers by clicking on "My Information" and updating your information under Emergency Alert Notification (Rave Mobile Safety).

 Questions?
 Call SUNY Broome Campus Safety at 607-778-5083.